CLAT Quantitative Techniques 2026: Topic, Syllabus, Pattern, Question Paper

-CLAT Quantitative Techniques: Beyond just books, the applications of maths can be found everywhere.
-Mathematics also finds its way into the Common Law Admission Test through the Quantitative Techniques for CLAT section.
-The CLAT quantitative techniques section is allotted only a 10% weightage, but it can make a big difference in the prospect of success for a candidate in the exam.
-In this article, get to know about the CLAT Quantitative Techniques Syllabus, the quantitative aptitude question paper, and a few preparation tips to get going.
-Try to answer this question for a moment.
-If A got 75 points in a test and B got 90 points in the same test, by how much percentage is B’s score more than A?
-This is just one example from a variety of questions in the CLAT 2025 exam that will test the quantitative aptitude of the candidate.
+CLAT Quantitative Techniques: A standout feature of CLAT is the presence of the maths section.
+Mathematics finds its way into the Common Law Admission Test through the Quantitative Techniques for CLAT section.
+In the CLAT syllabus, the CLAT quantitative techniques section is allotted only a 10% weightage, but it can make a big difference in the candidate's prospects of getting a good rank.
+In this article, get to know about the CLAT Quantitative Techniques Syllabus, the quantitative aptitude question paper, and a few preparation tips.

 What is Quantitative Techniques in CLAT?

-The quantiative techniques in CLAT is a test of the candiadate's basic mathematical ability.
-It evaluates the candidate's knowledge in working with basic maths problems incluldin topics such as basic calculations, profit and loss, ratio and proportion and more.
+The quantitative techniques in CLAT test the candidate's basic mathematical ability.
+It evaluates the candidate's knowledge of basic maths problems, including basic calculations, profit and loss, ratio and proportion, and more.
 The CLAT quantitative techniques mathematical operations have 10th standard difficulty level or below.

 CLAT Quantitative Techniques MCQs